fontamsoc/docs/abi.md

 ## Calling convention

 	The stack grows toward address 0 and is aligned to sizeof(void*).
-	Arguments with a size less-than-or-equal to sizeof(void*) are passed by value while arguments with a size greater-than sizeof(void*) are passed by reference.
+	Scalar arguments are passed by value while aggregate arguments are passed by reference; for example, a 64bits scalar argument will use 2 registers, with the 32 lower bits stored in the lower indexed register.
-	Arguments 1 thru 7 are passed in registers %1 thru %7 respectively,
-	while arguments beyond the 7th and vargars are passed on the stack at the address pointed by %ap.
+	Arguments are passed in registers %1 thru %7, while arguments which cannot find enough registers and vargars are passed on the stack at the address pointed by %ap.
 	Arguments passed on the stack are aligned to sizeof(void*).
 	Related GCC macros: TARGET_PASS_BY_REFERENCE, TARGET_FUNCTION_ARG.